 Account required

 This point can’t be overstated.
-If people want to interact with your Facebook page, they’ll need a Facebook account to do so.
+If people want to interact with your Facebook page — like, leave comments, ask questions, share posts — they’ll need a Facebook account to do so.
+In fact, on some devices, you may need an account just to view a page.
 Despite their enormous user base, a lot of people don’t want a Facebook account, and never will.
 Why would you want to exclude them?

 In terms of design, navigation, and conversion, your options are extremely limited on a Facebook page.
 All a business can do is park its important information and a few design elements — such as pictures, photos, and logos — in their predetermined spots.